 Last but certainly not least we would like to honor Marie Faverio.
 We have received quite a few nominations for her, including a very detailed one.
-While we cannot go into too many details here without her authorization, we can only say that we are deeply impressed by the bravery with which she has to face illness and pain on a daily basis without any support and also by the bravery with which she had to face bullies, false friends (who even allied with bullies behind her back) and incredibly ignorant doctors who made everything worse and attacked the autism community at large.
+While we cannot go into too many details here without her authorization, we can only say that we are deeply impressed by the bravery with which she has to face illness and pain on a daily basis without any support and also by the bravery with which she had to face bullies, false friends (who even allied with bullies behind her back because they are jealous of her achievements, even if they were aware of the sad aspects of her life too), and incredibly ignorant doctors who made everything worse and attacked autism and the autism community at large.
 She also suffered some really severe traumas in her life.
 Edit: We have been told (after we had written this blog post) that Marie is also interested in oriental philosophy, so it appears that she also shares a lot with Donna and Steve.
 Keep up your wonderful work, your autism activism and your kind spirit, Marie, and feel free to write if you need a friend or someone to talk to.
+You are one of the most impressive ladies we have ever met.
 Oh, you will get your certificate of course (we will copy your manager).

 We love you all!
 You are legends, real heroes!

 Awww, I wish I were there!
 What a beauty!
 Not surprisingly these photos have won awards, have been used for postcards etc. Thank you so much, Paul, for sending us these photos!